• Home

 EDUCATION & TRAINING

-• Ongoing since 2014, Advanced Training in Modern Analytic Group Therapy, Center for Group Studies
+• Senior student, Advanced Training in Modern Analytic Group Therapy, Center for Group Studies

 • Certificate, Two-Year Training Program, Psychodynamic Psychotherapy, The Psychotherapy Institute,